Australia Resident Return Visa (Class BB) (Subclass 155)

 If you have family members living in Australia as Australian citizens or permanent residents who hold or satisfy the criteria for the grant of Resident Return Visa (Subclass 155), this may assist your own application even if you do not meet the 2 years in 5 years residency requirement.

 If you lodge an application for Australia Resident Return Visa (Subclass 155) in Australia, you can be in or outside Australia when the visa is granted.
 However, if you are outside of Australia when the visa application is lodged, you must also be outside of Australia when the visa is granted.

 The Australia Resident Return Visa is usually valid for 5 years if you satisfy the 2 years in 5 years residency requirement, or 1 year if you do not satisfied the 2 years in 5 years residency requirement but you have substantial ties of benefit to Australia.

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you decide if you are eligible to apply for Australia Resident Return Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you decide if you are eligible to apply for Australia Resident Return Visa (click here to find out how an immigration lawyer or registered migration agent can help you).
 You may also refer to our FAQs for answers regarding visa application or visa cancellation by clicking here.

 041 222 4020 or WeChat: AUDvisa